pumppot/verifier/README.md

-# Pump Pot - Reward Verification Script
+# PUMP POT - Reward Verification Script

 This repository contains the official, standalone Python script to independently verify the results of any Pump Pot raffle cycle.